-Cash and cash equivalents represent cash on hand, cash held at bank, and time deposits placed with banks or other financial institutions, which have original maturities of three months or less.
+Cash and cash equivalents represent cash on hand, cash held at bank, and term deposits placed with banks or other financial institutions, which have original maturities of three months or less.

-Short-term deposit represents time deposit placed with bank with original maturity more than three months but less than one year.
-The Group had US\$193 thousand of short-term deposit as of December 31, 2019, with an original maturity of 12 months denominated in HKD.
+Short-term deposit represents term deposit placed with bank with original maturity more than three months but less than one year.
+The Group had US\$196 thousands of short-term deposit as of December 31, 2020, with an original maturity of 12 months denominated in HKD.